Vrixyz/techycards/README.md

 Cards are grouped in "editions" of 60-120 cards, these editions are meant to:

-- Be printed together, and played together.
+- Be printed together, and played together, but all cards from all editions are mostly compatible.
 - Have a theme, and/or a "star feature" with a unique twist to it.
-- A "release" plan.
+- Be part of a "release" plan.

 Current list of editions: